Pune Police: History

 Though policing existed in ancient and medieval period also but it was known by different names.

 In 1764, the Peshwa Madhav Rao I created for the first time a regular office of Kotwal or the Head of Police, and appointed Balaji Narayan Ketkar, the first Kotwal (City Police Superintendent) of Pune.
 The city was divided into 4 police stations, known as Kotwal Chawdi, viz.
 Somwar Peth, Vetal Peth, Raviwar Peth, and Budhwar Peth.
 The next Kotwal Ghasiram added Narayan Peth and Shaniwar Peth.

 The British created the police department as we know it today.
 After conquering Sindh, as Governor of Bombay Presidency, Sir Charles Napier introduced a new force in 1843 exclusively for police work and having no links with the military.
 Later on, the British government passed the Police Act, 1861, to re-organize the police department.

 In 1882 the strength of the district or regular police was 1096.
 Of these under the District Superintendent two were subordinate officers, 177 were inferior subordinate officers, and twenty-five were mounted and 891 foot constables.
 The cost of maintaining this force was for the Superintendent a yearly salary of £920 (Rs.
-9200); for the subordinate officers en yearly salaries of not less than £120 (Rs.
+9200); for the subordinate officers yearly salaries of not less than £120 (Rs.
 1200) and the inferior subordinate officers on yearly salaries of less than £120 (Rs.
 1200), a yearly cost of £4686 (Rs.
 46,860); and for the foot and mounted constables a cost of £10,171 (Rs.
 1,01,710).
 Besides their pay a sum of £240 (Rs.
 2400) was yearly allowed for the horse and travelling allowances of the Superintendent; £696 (Rs.
 6960) for the pay and travelling allowances of his establishment.; £223 (Rs.
 2230) for the horse and travelling allowances of subordinate officers; and £2025 (Rs.
 20,250) a year for contingencies and petty charges.
 Thus the total yearly cost of maintaining the police department amounted to £18,962 (Rs.
 1,89,620).